AAAChain/AAAChain/README.md

 AAA Chain is the customized blockchain implementation based on Bitshare2.0 for data area scenario.

-Import new object type to support data creation and transacton.
+Import new object type to support data creation and transaction.

 Migrate webassembly VM into AAA chain to provide contract.